 It was really hot.
 Really, really, really hot.

-My brother and I stopped to take this selfie, then quickly realised we were standing less than two feet from a snake den.
+My brother and I stopped to take a selfie, then quickly realised we were standing less than two feet from a snake den.
 Very small snakes, but thrilling yet.

 The trails are framed by beautiful fields of mixed wildflowers.
 Along the Kelly Greenway, on a hill in the birdwatch clearing, there is an empty old house which seems to have literally gone to the birds.
 The walls have numerous holes full of bird nests.
 Beware the ceiling caving in inside some areas, and there are many angry wasps flying around.

 We also narrowly escaped a wild deer charging down the hill toward us.
 Well, maybe it didn’t even see us.
 I run into stuff all the time.
-It missed us by maybe twelve feet though.
 10/10 would go back.